scipopt/gcg/doc/resources/devs/detection/detectors/det-connected.md

 # Connected Detector {#det-connected}
+> **This page is still in development and may be incomplete.
+Please excuse any inconveniences.**

 The Connected Detector finds variables shared by constraints and places those constraints into the same block.